 Sacramento, CA 94244-2100

 General Education Requirements

-General education requirements that are not prerequisite coursework may be completed while on the entry list or during the program.
+General education requirements that are not prerequisite coursework may be completed before or during the program.
 These requirements must be completed before taking the National Council Licensing Examination-Registered Nurse examination.

 Re-admission to Program after Failure/Withdrawal

 A student may re-enter the Nursing Program once after withdrawal or failure.
 No student shall be re-admitted after two (2) withdrawals or failures of SAC Nursing Program courses.
 In cases of grave, extenuating circumstances, a student may file an appeal for re-admittance after two withdrawals or failures.
-An Appeal Committee will then determine re-entry.
+The Program Director will determine re-entry.

 Contact the Financial Aid Office for information at (714) 564-6242.
-The Scholarship Office (714) 564-6478 and Nursing Department can also provide information about scholarships specific to nursing.
+The Scholarship Office (714) 564-6478 and Health Sciences/Nursing Department can provide information about scholarships specific to nursing.

 Applicants who have had previous courses at an accredited institution may transfer the equivalent general education and/or nursing courses to SAC.
 Applicants must have completed these courses with a grade of "C" or better and the prerequisites with a grade point average of 2.5 or better.
 Official transcripts must be submitted to the Admissions and Records Office.
 Counseling will evaluate general education courses for equivalency at any time during the year.
 The Program Director will evaluate previous nursing courses for equivalency by appointment.